LPAndersson/SIML/docs/04-statisticalLearning.md

 </div>
 We see from the pictures that then 2nd degree polynomial fit does not change very much on the different training sets, while the 20th degree polynomial looks very different in the four pictures.

-<p>Now let ut repeat this experiment many times, and only plot the mean and variance of $h$.</p>
+<p>Now let us repeat this experiment many times, and only plot the mean and variance of $h$.</p>
 <div class="figure" style="text-align: center">
 <img src="04-statisticalLearning_files/figure-html/polynomialFits-1.png" alt="Mean fit and 95% CI for the different polynomial regressions and bias variance decomposition" width="100%" />
 <p class="caption">(\#fig:polynomialFits)Mean fit and 95% CI for the different polynomial regressions and bias variance decomposition</p>
 </div>
 From the pictures we see that the 2nd degree polynomial has a bias, but for 6h degree, the bias is close to 0.
 The error in the 2nd degree polynomial is a sum of bias and variance, but for 6th and 20th the error is dominated by the variance term.
 The variance becomes larger as the degree of the polynomial becomes larger, while the bias is already 0 for 6th degree.
 Therefore, the total error, the sum of bias and variance, is smallest for a 6th degree polynomial.
-As before, we see that a very flexibel model will tend to overfit the data and may perform worse than a less flexible model.
+As before, we see that a very flexible model will tend to overfit the data and may perform worse than a less flexible model.

 Another way to see the same phenomena is to choose one point, here $x=1.5$, and plot the bias and variance as we vary the degree of the polynomial.
 We do this for sample size $n=100$ and $n=10000$.